mgeisler/lipsum/README.md

 ## Release History

+This is a changelog with the most important changes in each release.

 ### Version 0.3.0 — July 28th, 2017

 Performance is improved by about 50% when generating text, but